villeneuve/libsigrokdecode-ds18b20/dumps/arduino_simple/README.md

  - Slave 0x460217b07617ff28 answers with 8 bytes (T°=19.625°C)
  - Master sends a Reset

-Here under an exemple of the output of the Arduino in a terminal:
+Here under an example of the output of the Arduino in a terminal:
 -----------------------------------------------------------------
 Search ROM: got one!..
 ROM = 28 FF 6E 38 50 17 4 37
   Chip = DS18B20